lmlaaron/AutoCAT/docs/hpca_ae/table4.md

 $ python sample_attack.py  env_config=<NAME_OF_THE_CONFIG> checkpoint=<ABSOLUTE_PATH_TO_CHECKPOINT>
 ```

-Since the training takes some time, we provide pretrained checkpoints in the following directory ```checkpoint```.
+Since the training takes some time, we provide pretrained checkpoints in the following directory ```src/rlmeta/data/table4```.
 Use the above command to replay these checkpoints.

 For example